 The Arizona Historical Society (AHS) Certified Historical Institution (CHI) Program is designed to support historical museums and organizations across the state of Arizona in their efforts to collect, preserve and share Arizona’s rich history.
-This program is open to brick-and-mortar facilities, as well as to historical organizations that fulfill certain requirements related to the preservation and sharing of Arizona history.
+This program is open to brick-and-mortar facilities, as well as historical organizations that fulfill certain requirements related to the preservation and sharing of Arizona history.

 CHIs demonstrate efforts to follow and apply standards or “best practices” established by the American Association for State and Local History (AASLH) and the American Alliance of Museums (AAM).
 While some organizations are restricted in their ability to meet some of these guidelines, AHS seeks to support those who recognize the importance of the standards and who demonstrate a desire to adhere to them within the constraints of their individual circumstance.

 In addition to other requirements as defined in the Certification Guidelines, Tier 1 organizations must be open to the public, and/or offer educational programming aligned with the organization’s mission a minimum of 416 hours per year.
 Tier 2 organizations must be open to the public, and/or offer educational programming aligned with the organization’s mission a minimum of 108 hours per year.
 This requirement can be met through a combination of museum hours and public programming, or solely on public programming.
 Tier 1 CHIs are eligible for an annual grant of up to $2,000.
 Tier 2 CHIs are eligible for an annual grant of up to $1,000.+

 - View the Guidelines PDF (includes Certification Requirements for Tier 1 and Tier 2)

-- Small Grant Application Narrative 2020-2021 (PDF)
+2023-24 Small Grant Application Form